gwdonlab/social-media-analysis/README.md

 This work is funded by the U.S. Air Force Office of Scientific Research under award numbers FA9550-20-1-0382 and FA9550-20-1-0383.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the United States Air Force.

 The code here is provided by individuals.
-The Dynamic Online Networks Lab, the George Washington University, and our funding agencies cannot guarantee its correctness.
+The Dynamic Online Networks Lab, the George Washington University, and our funding agencies cannot guarantee its correctness in any sense.